adam3smith/lis546_Sp24/content/data-integration.md

 <img src="{{site.baseurl}}_images/3_tables_integrated.png" alt="Title is Polar Bears.
 There is one table, with two columns titled Location and BirthWeight_Ounces" width="300"/>

+### Standardize Variables
-Let's look at differences in observational depth from two variables in the 311 data described above.
+Let's look at another example from two variables in the 311 data described above.

 <img src="{{site.baseurl}}_images/CreatedDate_2tables.png" alt="Two tables of Created Dates with different levels of granularity" width="500"/>